GSFF EST. 2017

 Can you imagine forming a psychedelic rock band in your teens in Ilion, making only one record together and winning a Grammy for it on a Rihanna song 35 years later in Hollywood?
 Band Otus (also from Ilion) took to the stage with Thanasis Alatas and played the band’s songs for the first time in 45 years.

-than a documentary on the infamous metal scene, the movie exposed the stories and the humanity behind it all… and that’s something we at GSFF identify with too.
+and roll.
+More than a documentary on the infamous metal scene, the movie exposed the stories and the humanity behind it all… and that’s something we at GSFF identify with too.
 It was a perfect way to close out our favourite year of the festival yet.
-In its 3rd year, GSFF settled into its
+In its 3rd year, GSFF